MaxHalford/maxhalford.github.io/content/blog/airbnb-energy-usage.md

 ```

 I ran a vanilla linear regression with [statsmodel](https://www.statsmodels.org/stable/index.html).
 The [adjusted $R^2$](https://www.wikiwand.com/en/Coefficient_of_determination#Adjusted_R2) is 0.843, which is good enough to interpret the model.
 Moreover, all the regression coefficients appear to be significant.
 An interesting observation is that using the `temperature` variable instead of `heating_degree_days` leads to an ajusted $R^2$ of 0.578, which is significantly worse.

+Positive coefficients linear regression are indicative of a variable being positively correlated with the target.
+In this case, the number of people, the fact that those people are guests, and the number of heating degree days are all positively correlated with the amount of kWh.
+Meanwhile, the weekend indicator is negatively correlated with the latter.

 As a [reminder](https://environmentalcomputing.net/statistics/linear-models/linear-regression/interpret-lm-coeffs/), the interpretation of these coefficients is that if you hold everything else in the model constant, and add 1 to `n_people`, then the estimated `kilowatt-hour` will decrease by 2.46.
 Note that the coefficient depends on the units in which altitude is measured.
 Indeed, the `heating_degree_days` variable oscillates around 250 in Winter, which is why the `heating_degree_days` coefficient feels low.
 One way to interpret the `heating_degree_days` coefficient is that the temperature drops by 1°C, the necessary energy goes up by `24 * 0.0405 = 0.972` kWh.